near/bos-web-engine/README.md

 - Cross-component global state management

 For a more detailed breakdown of the work, see [issues labeled with `Epic`](https://github.com/near/bos-web-engine/issues?q=is:open+is:issue+label:Epic)

+For a more comprehensive overview of our vision for the project, see our [Press Release / FAQ](./press-release-faq.md) document.

 ## Solution Architecture